|

 of water, but does not carry it as high as does the wheel.
 The method of

-constructing it is as follows.
+constructing the water screw is as follows.

 1. A beam is selected, the thickness of which in digits is equivalent